lsst-dm/dmtn-167/index.rst

 The new globally-unique skymap data ID names are both necessary and sufficient for uniqueness in Gen3.

 SkyMap registration is something we expect to be rare in Gen3 - *much* more rare than running ``makeSkyMap.py`` was in Gen2 - because we almost always use one of a few standard SkyMaps, and in Gen3 a SkyMap (a combination of a ``lsst.skymap.BaseSkyMap`` class *and* its configuration) can only be registered once.
-Discrete SkyMaps, which typically cover only a small part of the sky and are *conceptually* a bit more per-user, maybe less rare, but our data model currently does not treat these any differently, and until we can identify the patterns and use cases for creating new SkyMaps (even discrete ones), we propose that any new SkyMap registration in a shared repository be preceded by an RFC.
+Discrete SkyMaps, which typically cover only a small part of the sky and are *conceptually* a bit more per-user, may be less rare, but our data model currently does not treat these any differently, and until we can identify the patterns and use cases for creating new SkyMaps (even discrete ones), we propose that any new SkyMap registration in a shared repository be preceded by an RFC.

 .. _collections-shared-official-processing-outputs: